06 Sep Florida Housing Forecast 2018 2019 | Real Estate Trends in Miami Orlando Tampa

 Florida Housing Report 2018 and Beyond

 They give a 9.0/10 rating for Florida’s real estate market health.
 Homes with negative equity is 9.8% of owners which is slightly less than the national average.
-The state has a higher than average mortgage delinquency rate of 1.9%.
+The state has a higher than average mortgage delinquency rate of 1.9% which is way better than Chicago’s.

 The Orlando/Kissimmee/Sanford housing market saw prices jump 10% while sales grew 8%.
 Sadly inventory dropped by 11% YoY.
 The median price for single-family homes sold in Orlando in April rose 9.4% YoY to $257,000.
 The median price for Orlando condos increased 20.4% to $130,000, substantially more than condos in Miami.
 One report has it that only a 1.3 month of supply of single-family homes listed at below $2000,000 is available.